stoqey/ib/README.md

 ### Locally

+!
+WARNING ! - Make sure to test on papertrading account as tests could contain actions that result in selling and buying financial instruments.

 Easiest way to start test and playing around with the code is to run included IB Gateway docker container.
 To set it up use following steps.

 Copy `sample.env` to file `.env`
+1. run `yarn` to install dependencies
-1. `cp sample.env .env`
+2. `cp sample.env .env`
-2. fill in the account info
+3. fill in the account info
-3. run command `docker-compose up` (use flag `-d` to run de-attached mode in background) - Now the docker instance of IB Gateway should be running
+4. run command `docker-compose up` (use flag `-d` to run de-attached mode in background).
+Now the docker instance of IB Gateway should be running.
-4. to take the container down just run `docker-compose down` 5.
+5. to take the container down just run `docker-compose down`

+Once docker is up and running with correct credentials it should be ready to accept connections.

+### Running jest test

+Test's can be ran from CLI with `jest` tool.
+Either singular or multible tests at once.

+Running single/multible tests

+`jest src/test/unit/api/api.test.ts`

+to run multible, just use path instead of specific file.

+To run all test srun following command.

+`yarn test`

+### CI

+Will be added later once it's stable

 ## Roadmap / IBApiNext